menu

 Demographics

 The people who call Van Buren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Van Buren residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Van Buren include German, Irish, English, European, and Italian.
+Important ancestries of people in Van Buren include German, Irish, English, European, and Welsh.

 The most common language spoken in Van Buren is English.
 Other important languages spoken here include Polish and Italian.